JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 Barycentric weights (`unstructured`) or mesh triangulation (`bump`) are used for scalar real fields, while a form of nearest neighbor interpolation is used for integer fields.
 Integer fields are which are primarily associated with surface quantities, such as vegetation and soil types.
-MPAS-JEDI has two ctests that exercsie the OOPS interfaces of the GetValues and LinearGetValues classes.
+MPAS-JEDI has two ctests that exercise the OOPS interfaces of the GetValues and LinearGetValues classes.
 The two tests are configured with the :code:`getvalues.yaml` and :code:`lineargetvalues.yaml` YAML files.